-The Think Orphan podcast is hosted by Kelly Stewart, Social Worker and adoptive mom, and Philip Darke, President of Providence World and co-author of In Pursuit of Orphan Excellence.
-Each week, they discuss the difficult issues and hot topics involved in the global orphan crisis with leading voices from around the world, such as Jedd Medefind, Rick Morton, and Peter Greer.
-From poverty alleviation and family strengthening, to best practices in caring for orphaned and abandoned children, to human trafficking and mentoring, Phil and Kelly will work with you to navigate the issues that affect millions of children and families all over the world.
+The Think Orphan podcast is hosted by Brandon Stiver, Director of Programs at 1MILLIONHOME and Philip Darke, President of Providence World and co-author of In Pursuit of Orphan Excellence.
+Each episode, they discuss the difficult issues and hot topics involved in the global orphan crisis with leading voices from around the world, such as Jedd Medefind, Russell Moore, and Peter Greer.
+From poverty alleviation and family strengthening, to best practices in caring for orphaned and abandoned children, to human trafficking and mentoring, Phil and Brandon will work with you to navigate the issues that affect millions of children and families all over the world.

 Dr. Karen lived and worked overseas in Uganda where she provided international member care, consultation, and training to ministries and NGOs, and she continues to provide international member care to individuals as well as organizations across the globe.
 She is an adoptive mother and an orphan care advocate.
 Dr. Karen speaks regularly at national adoption conferences and provides clinical consultation and training in orphan care settings domestically and internationally.
 Dr. Karen also provides pre and post adoption training, consultation, and parent coaching for several national adoption agencies.
 She is a Clinical Faculty member at Spalding University and consults regularly with public and private schools, churches, and ministries across the United States.

 Dr. Karen is a Trust Based Relational Intervention (TBRI)® practitioner, and is professionally trained in Theraplay®, and EMDR.
 She has a wide range of experience in areas of child development, attachment, parent training, relationship-based traumas, pre and post adoption services, international orphan care community consultation, and missionary member care.

 About Kelly Stewart (Seasons 1 and 2)